westman-neuroimaging-group/brainage-prediction-mri/README.md

 - Install the latest PyTorch version (at time of writing: 1.7.1) by following the instructions [here](https://pytorch.org/).
 If you want to train your own model you need to download the CUDA version of PyTorch (and have a GPU + CUDA installed).

 ### Download model weights
 You can either [train your own model](#train-model) or download our pretrained model weights that we used in our papers.
-To use our pretrained model weights go to [here](weights)
+To download and use our pretrained model weights go to [here](https://github.com/westman-neuroimaging-group/brainage-prediction-mri/releases/download/Brainage-release-v0.01/v0.01.zip)

 ## Usage
 ### Single case